jazariethach/ZooScum/README.md

 ##Bugs
-*There is a bug correlating to the panel size of our window.
+* There is a bug correlating to the panel size of our window.
 While the user can stretch the frame to a larger size, the boarder that the train interacts with isn't visible and doesn't extend, so it can crash unexpectedly.

 *The game over splash screen doesn't pop up when the train crashes so there is no way to restart the game without completely exiting and reinitializing the game again.

 ##How to Play
-*Open the menu and start a new game
+* Open the menu and start a new game
-*Use the 'up', 'down', 'right', and 'left' keys to control the train *Avoid running into poop or walls, results in game over *Cross paths with animals to pick them up and add them to your tail *Cross paths with the zoo to drop off any tail animals *Use the 'space bar' to throw brooms and sweep away the poop *Ues the 'esc' key to pull up the 'pause' and 'exit' menu buttons
+* Use the 'up', 'down', 'right', and 'left' keys to control the train
+* Avoid running into poop or walls, results in game over
+* Cross paths with animals to pick them up and add them to your tail
+* Cross paths with the zoo to drop off any tail animals
+* Use the 'space bar' to throw brooms and sweep away the poop
+* Use the 'esc' key to pull up the 'pause' and 'exit' menu buttons